jeremymv2/chef-pipelines/README.md

  * policyfiles
  * nodes

-These items represent the most important objects in a `chef-repo` that should be kept up to date in version control.
+All these items represent the most important objects in a `chef-repo` that should be kept up to date in version control.
 With the exception of cookbooks and policyfiles, the remainder are not versioned.
 The object as it exists on the Chef Server is the source of truth.
 Transferring ownership of those objects to source control is the key to successfully implementing Pipelines.

+*Note* Somewhat outside the scope of Chef Policy, yet worth mentioning, are InSpec Compliance Profiles.
+These also benefit greatly from being [pushed through a Pipeline](https://github.com/jeremymv2/compliance_profile_pipeline).

 ## Pipeline
 Generally speaking a Pipeline is anything that acts on a source control code commit or merge (PR)